 * Weaknesses: already content, lack patience for inefficiency, already helping folks with their financial problems by publishing posts and answer questions, more of the happy-go-lucky type.

-Start Your Own Website, Be Your Own Boss: You can try to start your own massive startup, or you can do what I’m doing and run a lifestyle business online.
+Start Your Own Website, Be Your Own Boss.
+You can try to start your own massive billion dollar company, or you can do what I’m doing and run a lifestyle business online.
 But nothing will happen if you don’t start your own site to begin with.
 At least own your brand online and earn extra income on the side.

 Why should LinkedIn, FB, and Twitter pop up when someone Google’s your name?
 With your own website you can connect with potentially millions of people online, sell a product, sell some else’s product, make passive income and find a lot of new consulting and FT work opportunities.
 Here’s my step-by-step guide on how to start your own website today.